-Jane Hughson was elected Mayor on Nov.
-6, 2018.
-She had been elected to the San Marcos City Council on Nov.
-4, 2014 for a three-year term in Place 4, and re-elected for a three-year term on Nov.
-7, 2017.
-Mayor Hughson had previously served on City Council from May 1996 to May 2002.
+Jane Hughson was elected as Mayor of San Marcos on November 6, 2018.
+She was previously elected to the San Marcos City Council on November 4, 2014 for a three-year term in Place 4, re-elected for a three-year term on November 7, 2017, and also served on City Council from May 1996 to May 2002.

-Mayor Hughson is a long term San Marcos resident.
-A Southwest Texas State University graduate, Ms. Hughson worked at Texas State University for 33 years before retiring in 2015.
+Mayor Hughson is a long term San Marcos resident and a Southwest Texas State University graduate.
+She worked at Texas State University for 33 years before retiring in 2015.

-Currently, Ms. Hughson serves on the Capital Area Council of Governments (CAPCOG) Executive Committee and the following policy committees: Capital Area Emergency Communications District, Capital Area Economic Development District, Inc., Capital Area Regional Transportation Planning Organization, Central Texas Clean Air Coalition, and serves as the Executive Committee liaison to the Geographic Information Systems Planning Council.
+Currently, Ms. Hughson serves on the Capital Area Council of Governments (CAPCOG) Executive Committee and the following policy committees: Capital Area Emergency Communications District, Capital Area Economic Development District, Inc., Capital Area Regional Transportation Planning Organization, Central Texas Clean Air Coalition.

 She also serves as Vice Chair of the Alliance Regional Water Authority and is a member of the boards of the Hays Central Appraisal District and the Greater San Marcos Partnership.

-She has been a member of several public organizations, including chair of the Comprehensive Plan Citizen Advisory Committee, vice chair of the Planning and Zoning Commission, chair of the Transportation Advisory Board, secretary of the Hays County Central Appraisal District, chair of the Emergency Medical Services board, vice chair of the Activity Center Task Force, and a board member for the Economic Development Council, the Convention and Visitor’s Bureau, the Charter Review Commission, the Ethics Review Commission, and the Commission for Women.
+She has been a member of several public organizations, including chair of the Comprehensive Plan Citizen Advisory Committee, vice chair of the Planning and Zoning Commission, chair of the Transportation Advisory Board, and a board member for the Convention and Visitor's Bureau, the Charter Review Commission, and the Ethics Review Commission.

 She was appointed by the Texas Legislature to the Edwards Aquifer Authority where she served as chair of the administrative committee.